 Is Rite Aid (RAD) Too Good to Be True?
 A Comprehensive Analysis of a Potential Value Trap

 Value-focused investors are always on the hunt for stocks that are priced below their intrinsic value.
 One such stock that merits attention is Rite Aid Corp (NYSE:RAD).
-The stock, which is currently priced at 0.71, recorded a loss of 51.04% in a day and a 3-month decrease of 60.26%.
+The stock, which is currently priced at 0.84, recorded a gain of 19.21% in a day and a 3-month decrease of 56.64%.
 The stock's fair valuation is $10, as indicated by its GF Value.

 Warning!
 GuruFocus has detected 6 Warning Signs with RAD.
 Click here to check it out.